gabriags/Algorithm-and-data-structure-1/README.md

 # Algorithm-and-data-structure-1
 This repository contains my codes from course Algorithm and Data Structure 1 i work learning some data structure using python, this are:
+- Set
-- Arrays
+- Array
-- Binary Trees
+- Binary Tree
 - Linked List

 Also i learned algorithms to sort linked list and different types of queues: